BETTY187source/health-tracker/README.md

 - **Symptom Logging**: Log symptoms with timestamps for better health tracking.
 - **Personalized Reminders**: Set health-related reminders for upcoming cycles or other health needs.
 - **Next Cycle Prediction**: Automatically calculates and predicts the next cycle date.
-- **Data Security**: Ensures user data is securely stored using file handl
+- **Data Security**: Ensures user data is securely stored using file handlin

 ---